 1990 would see their major label debut Cowboys From Hell, after which Dime would sign an endorsement deal which would see him through the next two albums Vulgar Display Of Power (1992) and Far Beyond Driven (1994).
 Dean Guitars went out of business soon after and Dime went on to sign a 10 year contract with Washburn Guitars.
 Dean reopened in 1997, Pantera dissolved in 2003, making way for Dime and Vinnie’s new band DAMAGEPLAN, and after Dime’s 10 year deal with Washburn had expired, he then initiated the process to re-sign with Dean on November 11, 2004.

-Three weeks later on December 8, 2004 in a club in Dallas, Dimebag was tragically murdered on stage whilst playing in DAMAGEPLAN.
+Three weeks later on December 8, 2004 in a club in Columbus, Ohio, Dimebag was tragically murdered on stage whilst playing in DAMAGEPLAN.
 Four others were killed that night, including crew member Jeff “Mayhem” Thompson, club employee Erin Halk and fan Nathan Bray.
 Dean finalised the deal with Dime’s estate in his death and produced iconic guitars such as The Razorback, Stealth Floyd FM and The Dean From Hell ML.

 Dimebag’s passing saw the re-emergence of the guitar hero.
 He has been ranked No.92 in Rolling Stone‘s list of “The Top 100 Greatest Guitarists of All Time” in 2011 and in 2015 was listed as the most influential metal guitarist in the last 25 years by VH1.